Aleksandandar-Nedelkovski/type-script-graphQL-crud/README.md

+# TypeScript GraphQL CRUD
-# Built a GraphQL server with Typescript in this CRUD example.
+Built a GraphQL server with Typescript in this CRUD example.
 I used Apollo, TypeORM, and Type-GraphQL